tyc/successfulunittest/manuscript/lowlevelcode.md

 The simple requirements are

-	req_ADC1: When the interrupt is triggered, the interrupt service routine shall copy the converted value into the FIFO of the ADC Manager.
+	req_ADC1: When the end of conversion interrupt is triggered, the interrupt service routine shall copy the converted value into the FIFO of the ADC Manager.
 	req_ADC2: At the end of the interrupt service routine, the interrupt flag is cleared.

 From the requirements, the inputs are